Zerschranzer/Ark-Survival-ascended-dedicated-server-without-docker/README.md

 For `asamanager.sh`, you can modify the startup parameters in the `script_config.cfg` file.

 For `ark_instance_manager.sh`, each instance has its own configuration file located in its instance directory.
 You can edit these configurations through the script's "Edit Configuration" option when managing an instance.
+Each instance also have its own GameUserSettings.ini located in its instance/config directory.
+Ive also added cluster support.

 For both scripts, it's recommended to use the built-in options for changing maps or adding mods, as these will automatically adjust the necessary configuration files.